 Safe Route to Schools project will focus on sidewalk improvement around schools.
 Resident reported an accident occurred on a broken sidewalk not maintained by the homeowner.
 Homeowners are responsible for repairing unsafe sidewalks.

 Resident reports traffic problems on W. Courtland.
 People speed up to 45 mph.
 Resident requests traffic cops or speed meter.
-Jeff recommend calling 311.
+Jeff recommended calling 311.

-Guest speaker: Kathleen Weinand, Spokane Transit Authority proposed changes to route 33 from SCC to SFCC via Wellesley.
+Guest speaker: Kathleen Weinand, Spokane Transit Authority presented proposed changes to route 33 from SCC to SFCC via Wellesley, which runs through our neighborhood.
 Residents are encouraged to give feedback.

 COPS NW: Ellen Ebaugh not available to report.
 Diana Frazier reports Shred Day collected 4.5 tons of paper.
-Donations raised Dump passes will be issued October 20 at 9am.
+Donations raised over $800.
+Dump passes will be issued this evening, and at the Shadle COPS shop Saturday, October 20 at 9am.

 Guest speaker Sargent Vic Carroll with Spokane Police Department reported:

 SPD receives many complaints about people sleeping in parks.
 It is not illegal for people to take naps in the park during the day.
 It is illegal to be in the park after closing from 10pm-6am.
-Only 9 police officers are on graveyard shift in the entire city of Spokane so no resources are available to address sleepers in the park until morning shift.
+Only 9 police officers are on graveyard shift in the entire city of Spokane, so no resources are available to address sleepers in the park until morning shift.

 Recently had two shooting incidents at Audubon Park.
 The first report did not result in arrest.
 Second report resulted in arrest.
 Neighbors were vigilant.